LeDucSAS/VertexServerManager/README.md

 --ini-update-key RequiresPassword \
 --ini-new-value False
 ```
-8. You can download mods from mod.io
+8. You can download mods from mod.io.
+The link to be used has to be found on the new mod.io website.
+For example on https://mod.io/g/vertex/m/leducsas-cosmos you have the side section titled _Download files manually_ on which you have _File <icon_release_note> <icon_download>_.
+You have to right click on <icon_download> and copy paste the link (currently https://api.mod.io/v1/games/594/mods/1780746/files/2779135/download); it is that link that has to be passed to `--install-mod` as argument.
 ```bash
 python3 vsm.py --install-mod https://api.mod.io/v1/games/594/mods/1780746/files/2779135/download
 ```